pdcastro/oh_so_smart/README.md

 devices.
 Implementations of a **Smart Power Plug/Socket** and a **Smart Thermostat** are currently provided:

-* **Smart Thermostat:** Periodically send temperature readings to Home Assistant, and turn a GPIO pin *on/off* under Home Assistant’s control.
+* **Smart Thermostat:** Periodically send temperature readings from one or more sensors to Home Assistant, and turn one or more GPIO pins *on/off* under Home Assistant’s control.
   - Noise and outlier filters (with configurable parameters) are applied to temperature readings before sending them to Home Assistant, which is particularly helpful when low cost sensors* are used.